Matt Robinson (Neighbours): Reception

 In Neighbours: The Official Annual 1991, John McCready and Nicola Furlong said Paske was following in Jessica Muschamp and Anne Scott-Pendlebury's footsteps in a "rise to the top" in making his mark on Neighbours.
 The BBC said Matt's most notable moment was his "motorbike accident with Gemma."
 A reporter from The Sydney Morning Herald opined that Paske was just a replacement for Jason Donovan who play Scott Robinson.
 Rachel Browne of The Sun-Herald said that as Matt, Paske won a legion of fans and became a teen magazine cover boy.
 TV Guide's Jane Noone opined Paske and Stevens were one another's competition in the Neighbours "heart throb stakes".
+A writer from Carmarthen Journal chose the episode featuring Matt, Sharon and Melissa Jarrett (Jade Amenta) hiding the damage to Hilary's piano in their pick of the day feature, "The Highlights".